shorepine/alles/README.md

 ## Putting it together

+We are currently testing rev2 of a all-in-one design for Alles.
+The self-contained version has its own rechargable battery, 4ohm speaker, case and buttons for configuration & setup.
+We're hoping to be able to sell these in packs for anyone to use.
+More details soon.
+But it's still very simple to make one yourself with parts you can get from electronics distributors like Sparkfun, Adafruit or Amazon.

-To make one yourself, you need
+To make an Alles synth yourself, you need

 * [ESP32 dev board (any one will do, but you want pins broken out)](https://www.amazon.com/gp/product/B07Q576VWZ/) (pack of 2, $7.45 each)
 * [The Adafruit I2S mono amplifier](https://www.adafruit.com/product/3006) ($5.95)
 * [4 ohm speaker, this one is especially nice](https://www.parts-express.com/peerless-by-tymphany-tc6fd00-04-2-full-range-paper-cone-woofer-4-ohm--264-1126?gclid=EAIaIQobChMIwcX3-vXi5wIVgpOzCh0a7gjuEAYYASABEgLwf_D_BwE) ($9.77, but you can save a lot of money here going lower-end if you're ok with the sound quality).
 I also like speakers with prebuilt cases, like [these bookshelf speakers](https://www.amazon.com/Pyle-PCB3BK-100-Watt-Bookshelf-Speakers/dp/B000MCGF1O/ref=sr_1_1?dchild=1&keywords=pyle+home+speaker&qid=1592156929&s=electronics&sr=1-1).
 * A breadboard, custom PCB, or just some hookup wire!

-### Power

 A 5V input (USB battery, USB input, rechargeable batteries direct to power input) powers both boards and speaker at pretty good volumes.
 A 3.7V LiPo battery will also work, but note the I2S amp will not get as loud (without distorting) if you give it 3.7V.
-I recommend using a USB battery pack that does not do [low current shutoff](https://www.element14.com/community/groups/test-and-measurement/blog/2018/10/15/on-using-a-usb-battery-for-a-portable-project-power-supply).
-I lucked on [this one at Amazon for $9.44](https://www.amazon.com/gp/product/B00MWU1GGI).
-The draw of the whole unit at loud volumes is around 150mA, so my battery should power a single synth making sound for 30 hours.
+If you want your DIY Alles to be portable, I recommend using a USB battery pack that does not do [low current shutoff](https://www.element14.com/community/groups/test-and-measurement/blog/2018/10/15/on-using-a-usb-battery-for-a-portable-project-power-supply).
+The draw of the whole unit at loud volumes is around 90mA, and at idle 40mA.

-### Wiring

-Wire it up like this (I2S -> ESP)
+Wire up your DIY Alles like this (I2S -> ESP)

 ```
 LRC -> GPIO25